clahi/Zero-downtime-deployment/README.md

 - A Load Balancer to distribute traffic across the servers.

 ## Sate management
-For managing the terraform state, I have used an S3 bucket as the reomte backend.
+For managing the terraform state, I have used an S3 bucket as the remote backend.
 The following are the advantages of S3 as the backend for state management.
  - It's a managed service, so you don't need to deploy and manage extra infrastructure to use it.
  - It supports locking via DynamoDB.